spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 * Elasticsearch Service
 * ElastiCache

-Follow the guidelines below to create and configure the services.
+To create and configure the services, follow these guidelines:

 ### Security group